The Loft (New York City): Legacy

 Many of the disco era's leading disc jockeys, including Larry Levan, Nicky Siano, and Frankie Knuckles were early Loft attendees.
 Their venues (the Paradise Garage, The Gallery, Chicago's Warehouse, and the exclusively gay The Saint) were influenced by The Loft.
 Nonetheless, Mancuso maintained his niche, breaking such unconventional records as Manu Dibango's "Soul Makossa" and the Steve Miller Band's "Macho City" at his weekly events.
 The frequent selection of "Soul Makossa" at the Loft helped it reach the national Billboard chart two years after its release.

 Mancuso continued to spread the influence of the Loft overseas, founding the Lucky Cloud Sound System in London and Last Note parties in Italy with his protégé Colleen Murphy, and provided inspiration to the audiophile club Precious Hall in Sapporo, Japan.

 David Mancuso died on November 16, 2016 at the age of 72.
 Many mourned Mancuso's death, remembering him for his contributions to dance culture.

 Compilation albums

-Two volumes of David Mancuso presents The Loft were released on the independent label Nuphonic Records in 1999 and 2000.
+Two volumes of David Mancuso presents The Loft were released on the UK independent label Nuphonic Records in 1999 and 2000.
 These were compiled by Mancuso and Colleen ‘Cosmo’ Murphy and featured a selection of music played at The Loft parties.